TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Index.rst

 you are assured to have that set of properties available.

 This chapter gives you a brief overview of the most common functions available in TypoScript.
-As always the :ref:`TypoScript Reference <t3tsref:start>` is the ultimate source of knowledge on the matter.
+As always the :doc:`TypoScript Reference <t3tsref:Index>` is the ultimate source of knowledge on the matter.
 For each object property, it indicates whether it is a simple data type or a function.